Case Study · Collective Next

 This is grounded in a basic behavioral principle: when people are overwhelmed by data, they disengage.
 Effective data visualization isn't just about aesthetics, it's about reducing cognitive load so the right decisions get made faster.
 A cleaner dashboard isn't just easier to look at, it's easier to act on.

-Before — original tool
+Before and after — project manager tool redesign

 What I learned about designing with AI.